damoun/resume/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `resume` for local development.

-1. Fork the `release` repo on GitHub.
+1. Fork the `resume` repo on GitHub.
 2. Clone your fork locally:

 ```sh